NotCompsky/rscraper/docs/rscraper-init.1.md

 # NAME

-rscraper-init - Initialise the MySQL database for use by rscraper utilities. **Not tested for all configurations** - see *ISSUES*.
+rscraper-init - Interactive tool for initialising the MySQL database for use by rscraper utilities.

 # SYNOPSIS

-rscraper-init *MYSQL_CONFIG_FILE*
+rscraper-init
-:   If running as root/admin, and root/admin can login to MySQL without a password

-rscraper-init *MYSQL_CONFIG_FILE* *USERNAME* *PASSWORD* :   Otherwise

-# ARGUMENTS

-*MYSQL_CONFIG_FILE*
-:   File path pointed to by the environmental variable RSCRAPER_MYSQL_CFG.
-See **rscraper(1)**.

-*USERNAME*
-:   The name of an existing MySQL user with privileges to create databases, create users, and grant privileges.

-*PASSWORD*
-:   Corresponding user's password

 # ABOUT TABLES